kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 ```

 Composable DRA controller exposes free devices list on the fabric that is not yet connected to a node as a ResourceSlice.
 Controller refreshes the ResourceSlice periodically (every 10 seconds).
 This means that it reflects the latest list of devices on the fabric.
 It does not "detect attach or detach to nodes and update them immediately in event handlers, etc."
 This is because it is difficult for a Composable DRA running on K8s to cover all cases where a ResourceSlice needs to be updated, such as when a new device is physically added to the fabric.
-We also expect vendor DRAs to periodically update the list of devices connected to the node as a ResourceSlice.
+We also expect vendor DRAs to periodically update the list of devices connected to the node as a ResourceSlice
 This requires the rescan function to be run periodically.

 Devices in composable ResourceSlice has a unique device name.
 However, that the device name is not an identifying name (for example, UUID).